Niebla: an open-source code for modeling the extragalactic background light: Theoretical background

 The second spectral library that we use are the BOSA templates \citep{2021BOSA}.
 The BOSA project is not a static library but a computational tool that generates sets of spectral templates based on specified properties.
 We use the BOSA templates calculated for different metallicities, see \citet{2021BOSA} for further details.
-They are already normalized to $L_\mathrm{TIR}$ in units of solar luminosity $L_\odot$.
+These templates are provided with their total infrared luminosity already normalized to the luminosity of a reference single stellar population, expressed in units of the solar luminosity $L_\odot$.
+Therefore, no additional normalization is required for our analysis.
 In Fig.~\ref{fig:bosa_spectra}, we show the dust reemission spectra for different metallicities.\footnote{The BOSA package requires as an input the logarithm of the oxygen and hydrogen abundance, which we convert to metallicity using the formula $12 + \log(\mathrm{O/H}) = \log_{10}(Z/Z_\odot) + [\mathrm{O/H}]_\odot$ \citep{2020Zmeasurs, 2009Zsun}.}

 To calculate the CIB emissivity from the dust templates, we need an additional ingredient, namely the integrated absorbed stellar luminosity, $L_\mathrm{abs, SSP}$, given by

 We focus on stellar luminosities, since they dominate in the optical regime.
 Additionally, IHL is by definition emitted in regions outside of galaxies, so dust reemission templates do not account for it.
 We do not include contributions from ALPs, stripped stars or other sources.